 2.3 Office Service Charge: We charge a further legal fee of 6% plus GST of the fee charged to you which is to compensate us for office services incurred by us in providing legal advice to you.
 Any fee estimate or hourly rate quoted to you does not include provision for office services and this amount shall be added to any fee or rate indicated to you.
 The charges include all usual costs and expenses such as courier charges, facsimile costs and photocopying, but exclude international courier costs and toll charges which may be added to the office service charge.

 2.5 GST (if any): Is payable by you on our fees and charges, including where we charge you an office service charge and a fee for searching and registration.
+Where you are an overseas resident and we are not required by law to charge GST to you.
+In this case, GST may be charged at a rate of 0%.
+If it subsequently transpires that GST was chargeable to you then you shall pay us the GST owing, penalties and any costs incurred by us on demand.

 2.6 Invoices: We will send interim invoices to you, usually monthly and on completion of the matter, or termination of our engagement.
 We may also send you an invoice when we incur a significant expense.